-Base salary is the only fixed component of the compensation paid to our NEOs.
+Base salary is the only fixed component of the compensation paid to our NEOs annually.
 Because base salaries are just one component of total pay, we do not target base salaries to any specific level but do confirm that the base salaries for our NEOs are within market parameters using the NAREIT Survey and market knowledge.
 All base salary decisions for our NEOs are made at the first Compensation Committee meeting of the year and take effect on January 1 of that year.
-In 2017, neither Mr. Wood nor Ms. Becker received an increase in base salary.
-Mr. Guglielmone's base salary was increased in January 2017 in accordance with the compensation package approved by the Compensation Committee when Mr. Guglielmone was hired in August 2016.
+In 2018, none of our NEOs received an increase in base salary.